 This is juxtaposed with our good friends, Penny and Frank, who had us over for dinner every Saturday night for over a year and always encouraged us to talk about Jimmy and relive our favorite memories of him, and listened—and sometimes squirmed—about the many ways we approached our grief including our experiences with mediums, shamans and Indian guides.

-Very early on, Hilary’s aunt and uncle, Cathy and Brud, flew from Florida to have lunch with us at the La Valencia Hotel in La Jolla.
+Very early on, Hilary’s aunt and uncle, Kathy and Brud, flew from Florida to have lunch with us at the La Valencia Hotel in La Jolla.
 This was the sole purpose of their trip.
 They had walked our valley.
-Forty years earlier their sixteen year old son drowned in his bathtub— drugs may have been involved.
+Their 22-year-old son, Brett, had died 27 years earlier.
 Our grief was so raw and painful.

 At one point Hilary asked “Uncle Brud, do you ever stop thinking about your son—that he died—does the pain ever go away?”